Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 [^priority]: In this case a higher number is higher priority.

-Each callback can return a series of options
+Each callback can return one of a series of options.
 ```
 // include/linux/notifier.h:18
 #define NOTIFY_DONE		0x0000		/* Don't care */